guy-murphy/inversion-dev/Inversion/api.md

 #### Remarks
 This will default to "list".
+### `.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

+#### Remarks
+For this type the json object is created each time it is accessed.

 ## `T:Inversion.Collections.DataDictionary`1`
 A collection of key/value pairs, where the key is a string.